Can tight calves cause Achilles tendonitis?

 Get the rehab for tight calf muscles right

 The main thing to do for the medium term is to get your rehab exercises for the Achilles tendonitis right.
-(You may find our YouTube video playlist on Achilles Tendinopathy Treatment useful if you want more information on rehab.)
+(Here's our overview article on rehab exercises for Achilles tendonitis.)
 As the injury heals, your calves will naturally start to not feel as tight.
 However, this can take a few weeks.
 So, what can you do in the meantime?

 Foam rolling for tight calves